Divergent evolution: Divergent evolution in dogs

 Another example of divergent evolution is the origin of the domestic dog and the modern wolf, who both shared a common ancestor.
 Comparing the anatomy of dogs and wolves supports this claim as they have similar body shape, skull size, and limb formation.
-This is even more obvious in some species of dogs, such as malamutes and huskies, who appear even more physically and behaviorally similar.
+This is even more obvious in some breeds of dogs, such as malamutes and huskies, who appear even more physically and behaviorally similar.
 There is a divergent genomic sequence of the mitochondrial DNA of wolves and dogs dated to over 100,000 years ago, which further supports the theory that dogs and wolves have diverged from shared ancestry.

 Divergent evolution in kittiwakes

 Another example of divergent evolution is the behavioral changes in the kittiwake as opposed to other species of gulls.
-Ancestorial and other modern-day species of gulls exhibit a mobbing behavior in order to protect their young due the nesting at ground-level where they are susceptible to predators.
+Ancestorial and other modern-day species of gulls exhibit a mobbing behavior in order to protect their young, due to nesting at ground-level where they are susceptible to predators.
 As a result of migration and environmental changes, the kittiwake nest solely on cliff faces.
 As a result, their young are protected from predatory reptiles, mammals, and birds who struggle with the climb and cliff-face weather conditions, and they do not exhibit this mobbing behavior.